psxyy18/Ms-Pac-Man-Agent-Exploration/README.md

 ## How to Run

 To run the project, navigate to the `search/` directory and execute the runGames.py script, for different agent you wish to test, you may need to change the agent name at the start of the file and uncomment/comment some part of the code.
+Remember: NewAgent1 class in newAgents.py represents genetic algorithm agent.

+## Author

+Yiming Yuan

+Coursework for COMP3004 Designing Intelligent Agents